 Today’s grief is today’s grief.
 Make no judgment about it.
 It is what it is.

 Breathe into the grief you feel in this moment (oxidize it), and exhale.
 Breathe in fresh energy and breathe out what is burned up.

 When we breathe life into our grief, we breathe death out.

-Share stories of your loved ones with others who knew them.
-Breathe life back into your memories.
+Share stories of your loved ones with others.
+Breathe life back into them.
 Let them bring you joy again.
 Even though progress may seem agonizingly slow, each day we are breathing our way through grief.

 Then, when today is over, let it go.
 Tomorrow will have enough grief of its own.